Frequently Asked Questions

 On my first day at Cambridge, a professor…said: “The majority of the important and interesting conversations you will have this year will not take place in the Faculty.
 They will happen at your college over formal dinners, at the pub with friends, during a coffee break.
 Make time for those moments to happen.”
 This statement has guided my year at Cambridge. – Malinda MacPherson, Churchill Scholarship

 An official fellowship deadline is the date established by the fellowship foundation for the receipt of all application materials.
-An internal deadline is the date set by our office to receive the completed application, including letters of recommendation and transcripts.
-The internal deadline exists whenever there is a nomination or campus selection process involved, or when campus evaluation is required by the fellowship foundation, or when we providing advising support to you on materials.
+A campus deadline is the date set by our office to receive the completed application, most often including transcripts and letters of recommendation.
+Campus deadlines exist whenever there is a nomination or campus selection process involved, when campus evaluation is required by the fellowship foundation, or when we providing advising support to you on materials.
 In the latter case, students do not need to submit their materials to the NFP in order to apply, but we are available to give you feedback on them; you may also directly apply to the fellowship foundation without our office’s assistance.
 Both campus and official deadlines are absolutely firm.

 At one time “scholarships” referred only to funding or grants for undergraduate study, while “fellowships” referred to post-baccalaureate funding.
 Now, these terms have very little distinction and are often used interchangeably.
 The term “grants” is the most inclusive and refers to any sum of money awarded to aid a particular project or purpose.

-Many of the most prestigious scholarships are oriented towards graduate study at one level or another (e.g. Marshall, Rhodes, Beinecke, Truman).
-Others are aimed at professional development, language acquisition, public service, or even cultural exploration (e.g. Fulbright Scholarships, Carnegie Junior Fellowship, Boren Scholarships, Luce Scholars Program).
+Many of the most prestigious scholarships are oriented towards graduate study at one level or another (e.g. Marshall, Rhodes, Churchill, and Truman Scholarships).
+Others are aimed at professional development, language acquisition, public service, or even cultural exploration (e.g. Fulbright Grants, Gaither Junior Fellows Program, Boren Scholarships, Luce Scholars Program).
 Some scholarships are directed to supporting undergraduate study at JHU (e.g. Goldwater Scholarships and Udall Scholarships).
 For more information, search our list of fellowships.

 These terms often mean the same thing.
-An institutional endorsement means that a fellowship applicant is submitting their application with the official approval of their college or university.
-An institutional endorsement sometimes indicates that a fellowship nominee has gone through an internal selection process, here at JHU, like with the UK Scholarships.
-If a fellowship requires an institutional endorsement, students cannot apply without that official letter of recommendation.
-Some fellowships require a nomination from their institution.
+An institutional endorsement means that fellowship applicants are submitting their applications with the official approval of their college or university.
+An institutional endorsement sometimes indicates that a fellowship nominee has gone through an internal selection process here at JHU, like with the UK Scholarships.
+If a fellowship requires an institutional endorsement, students cannot apply without an official letter of recommendation from Johns Hopkins.
+Some fellowships require an institutional “nomination.”
 This is similar to the endorsement process, but the number of nominees is often restricted (e.g. JHU can nominate only four students per year for the Goldwater, only two per year for the Churchill).

-Most fellowship applicants begin working on their portfolios at least five to six months prior to the deadline.
+Most fellowship applicants begin working on their portfolios between three to six months prior to the deadline, depending on the fellowship.
 Experience shows that the earlier you start, the stronger your application will be.
-The most important component of the process – and the lengthiest – is the writing and rewriting of your personal statement—required for almost all fellowships—is often the lengthiest part of the process; it will take more time and effort than you expect.
+Writing and rewriting your personal statement—required for almost all fellowships—is often the lengthiest part of the process; it will take more time and effort than you expect.
 Arranging for research projects abroad (e.g. the Churchill) or designing your own project and finding the relevant contacts and institutional affiliates (e.g. the Fulbright) also takes considerable advance time.
 Securing strong letters of recommendation to support your application cannot be done last-minute.

 You cannot control: the eligibility requirements; the composition and bias of the selection committee; the quality and quantity of other applicants when you apply.
 Luck and chance always factor in.